niaid/SIGNAL/README.md

 ## Acknowledgments

-* We appreciate all the help we got from the OEB Platform Team, NIH\NIAID\OCICB.
+* We appreciate all the help we got from NIH\NIAID\OCICB, particularly the OEB Platform Team.
-* We also want to thank [LSB colleagues](https://www.niaid.nih.gov/research/lab-systems-biology) at NIH for their supports.
+* We also want to thank our [LSB colleagues](https://www.niaid.nih.gov/research/lab-systems-biology) at NIH/NIAID for their support.